 - Spray bottle with clean water and a fine mist setting

-- No odor, certified zero VOC paint
+- No odor, certified ultra low VOC paint

 - Country Chic Paint’s Round Painting Sponge (the secret to painting spindles effortlessly!)

 - High quality synthetic bristle paint brush (or paint sprayer if you prefer)